Watkins Glen Test #1: Veloster N Spoiler and Wing

 Some observations of this data:

-• Drag increases fairly linearly with angle.
+• Drag increases fairly linearly with angle (meaning height).

 • Increasing spoiler angle to 60-degrees or more increases downforce, but at a diminishing return.